James-Akerman/covid19-melbourne-pedestrian-activity-analysis/README.md

 Results are exported to the folder 'Hypothesis1/Analysis' which includes csv and png files.

-1) Run the "Prabh_analysis.ipynb" file
+1) Run the "Prabh_analysis.ipynb" file.

 ## Step 3: Go inside the *Hypothesis 2 and 5* folder